 Paroxysmal Atrial Fibrillation

 Paroxysmal atrial fibrillation are episodes of atrial fibrillation, an irregular heart rhythm, that go away on their own.
 They may last anywhere from a few seconds to a few weeks and may not cause symptoms.
-Sometimes paroxysmal atrial fibrillation is related to other factors, such as alcohol use, stress, or activity.
+Sometimes paroxysmal atrial fibrillation is related to other things, such as alcohol use, stress, or activity.

 eMedicineHealth Medical Reference from Healthwise